microsoft/CNTK/Documentation/Documents/Configuration Files.md

 }
 ```

-The code above is very easy to code, you simply delare a config, or basic type variable on the stack and assign something from a ConfigParameters class to that variable (i.e. int i = config(”setting”,”default”).
+The code above is very easy to code, you simply declare a config, or basic type variable on the stack and assign something from a ConfigParameters class to that variable (i.e. int i = config(”setting”,”default”).
 Both parameters with defaults and those that don’t are used in the sample code above.
 The ConfigValue class takes care of parsing the value to be the correct type, and is returned by config() references above.

 The Config classes are meant to be used on the stack as shown in this example.
 Storing them in member variables or allocating using ‘new’ or other methods is not supported.
 The reason for this is an internal pointer is used to link to parent instances of config classes.
 This allows us to trace “up the stack” and look at all the config parameters that exist at a higher level.
 Since our search traverses up the stack, we need to ensure that all the parent configuration classes still exist, which is guaranteed if all config parameters are stack allocated and have lifetimes that extend past any children.